davidbarbosa23/MVC_App/readme.md

 `MCV_App.sql` needs be inserted into an `utf8mb4_unicode_ci` collation database, after insert you can edit `app/database.php` with your DB access.

 ### Install
-You need run the below command before init the application:
+You need run the below command before clone the application:

 ```console
 $ cd {DIRECTORY_PATH}